Tired of writing complex code for simple data tasks? Pandas makes Python data analysis surprisingly easy.

 import matplotlib.pyplot as plt

-# Always use the standard aliases
+# Always use standard aliases

 # This makes your code readable to other analysts